LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 Unlike listener sensitivity, the pupillary response differed only in response to the attentional manipulation.
-This pattern was also seen in the model of response time; however, unlike response time, the difference in effort was seen across the entire trial, whereas the response time difference was restricted to the post-switch time slots.
-The finding that patterns of pupillary response do not recapitulate patterns of listener behavior would make sense if, for normal hearing listeners, reverberation and talker gender mismatch are not severe enough degradations to cause sufficient extra effort or load to be observable in the pupillary response (in other words, the pupillary response may reflect the same processes as the behavioral signal, but may not be as sensitive).
+This pattern was also seen in the model of reaction time; however, unlike reaction time, the difference in pupillary response was seen across the entire trial, whereas the reaction time difference was restricted to the post-switch time slots.
+The finding that patterns of pupillary response do not recapitulate patterns of listener behavior would make sense if, for normal hearing listeners, reverberation and talker gender mismatch are not severe enough degradations to cause sufficient extra mental effort or cognitive load to be observable in the pupil (in other words, the pupillary response may reflect the same processes as the behavioral signal, but may not be as sensitive).
+However, the magnitude of the effect size in d′ is roughly equal for all three trial parameters (see Figure
-However, given that the magnitude of the effect size in d′ is roughly equal for all three trial parameters (see Figure \ref{fig-rev-dprime}a), this explanation seems unlikely.
-Another possibility is that the elevated pupil response is simply due to a higher number of button presses in the switch trials (motor planning and execution are known to cause pupillary dilations[@HupeEtAl2009]); however, the number of button presses is in fact higher in the maintain-attention condition.
-A third possibility is that the pupil dilation only reflects certain kinds of effort or load, and that stimulus degradations that mainly affect listener ability to form and select auditory streams are not reflected in the pupillary response, whereas differences in listener attentional state (such as preparing for a mid-trial attention switch) are reflected by the pupil.
-Experiment 2 tests this latter explanation, by increasing stimulus degradation to further impair formation and selection of auditory streams.
+\ref{fig-rev-dprime}a); if behavioral effect size reflects degree of effort or load, then the explanation that pupillometry is just “not sensitive enough” seems unlikely.
+Another possibility is that the elevated pupil response is simply due to a higher number of button presses in the switch trials (motor planning and execution are known to cause pupillary dilations[@HupeEtAl2009]);
+however, the number of button presses is in fact higher in the maintain-attention condition (the statistical approach expressly models such bias, and none was detected).
+A third possibility is that the pupil dilation only reflects *certain kinds* of effort or load, and that stimulus degradations that mainly affect listener ability to form and select auditory streams are not reflected in the pupillary response, whereas differences in listener attentional state (such as preparing for a mid-trial attention switch) are reflected by the pupil.
+Experiment 2 tests this latter explanation, by repeating the maintain/switch manipulation while increasing stimulus degradation, to further impair formation and selection of auditory streams.

 # Experiment 2